Rachel Drummond, MEd

 While an advanced degree in engineering is typically not required for licensure, there are several advantages to earning a master’s or doctoral degree in engineering.
 Advanced degrees allow engineering professionals to show their dedication to the discipline, specialize and advance their knowledge base in engineering, and earn higher salaries.
 Engineers with advanced degrees may have more opportunities to gain leadership positions or serve in professional development capacities.

 Due to the high liability of failure investigation, forensic engineers must be technically proficient in their specialty areas and clear and concise communicators.
-The tasks of a forensic engineer include figuring out the cause of failure to make improvements or determine the objective facts of an accident for legal proceedings.
-Attention to detail and keen knowledge of the scientific method are necessary to be an effective forensic engineer.
+The tasks of a forensic engineer include figuring out the cause of failure in order to make improvements or determine the objective facts of an accident for legal proceedings.
+Attention to detail and keen knowledge of the scientific method are necessary in order to be an effective forensic engineer.

 The American Society of Civil Engineers (ASCE) has resources to help engineers earn professional certification credentials in a specialty area, prepare for exams through specialized courses, and learn about professional development and networking opportunities.

-Also, the American Council of Engineering Companies (ACEC) offers three unique designations to engineering professionals with PE licensure and seven to 20 years of experience in management:
+Finally, the American Council of Engineering Companies (ACEC) offers three unique designations to engineering professionals with PE licensure and seven to 20 years of experience in management:

 Rachel Drummond, MEd